mjpritchard/test-decap-help/content/docs/software-on-jasmin/creating-and-using-miniforge-environments.md

 multiple sub-environments under a single base environment, and activate the one that is required at any one time.
 These sub-environments will work independently.

-Miniforge provides two installer programs: "conda" and "mamba".
+Miniforge provides two installer programs: `conda` and `mamba`.
 These use different algorithms, and mamba is implemented in C++ while conda is implemented in Python.
 Both commands work with the same type of environments, here referred to as "conda environments", but in our experience from preparing the Jaspy environments, mamba is faster than conda and uses less memory.
 Therefore, our recommendation is to use mamba for installing environments.
-However, if you are not running "mamba init", then you will need to use the "conda" command when activating or deactivating environments.
-The commands shown on this page reflect this, but if you prefer, you can use "conda" throughout.
+However, if you are not running `mamba init`, then you will need to use the `conda` command when activating or deactivating environments.
+The commands shown on this page reflect this, but if you prefer, you can use `conda` throughout.
-Also, for some of the commands not involving package installation, e.g. when listing environments, the two commands can be used interchangeably, although the "mamba" command is shown on this help page.
+Also, for some of the commands not involving package installation, e.g. when listing environments, the two commands can be used interchangeably, although the `mamba` command is shown on this help page.

-To create a named environment (for example, called "myenv"), ensure that the base environment is activated (the command prompt should start with "(base) "), and type:
+To create a named environment (for example, called `myenv`), ensure that the base environment is activated (the command prompt should start with `(base) `), and type:

 ```